Renting a car for 2 weeks to explore Belgium, what do you recommend as places to see?

 Surely, Brussels besides the square ther are some nice museums.
 Brugge and Gent are well worth a visit.
 Also the city centre of Liege is nice.
 Hasselt is a nice city for shopping and not as expensive as Brussels or Antwerp.

-There are numerous nice small villages all over the country. over 5 years ago
+There are numerous nice small villages all over the country. almost 6 years ago

 Agree Bruges is pretty n a lovely 16th century town lost n rediscovered.
 Die Swanee is a lovely place to stay.
 Near here 45 min drive is Maastricht in Neatherland.
 It's nice.

 Brussels centrum area the grand palace area is old n nice.
 Day trip to Antwerpen is nice.
-Enjoy! over 5 years ago
+Enjoy! almost 6 years ago

 Take some time in Bruges, rent a bicycle (easy, flat riding), take an iPad and get a prepaid sim card from Base, then get lost (and never be lost at all due to the iPad's mapping).